Allen Baron

-Allen Baron (born 1927) is an American television and film director, actor, and comic book artist.
+Allen Baron (born April 14, 1927) is an American television and film director, actor, and comic book artist.
+He wrote, directed, and starred in the 1961 film Blast of Silence.

+Biography

+Early life

+Baron was born and raised in the Brooklyn borough of New York City to Polish and Russian immigrant parents.
+He lived on Logan Street and Sutter Avenue in his youth, which saw him lose his father at 11 years old.
+He lived in Lewiston, Maine for a time with his mother before moving back to Brooklyn.
+He dropped out of high school at the age of 16 to get a job, which saw him work with the War Department, where he apparently unknowingly worked on the atomic bomb.
+He later joined the Navy a year later.
+At the age of 19, he enrolled at the School of Visual Arts, intending to become a visual artist, and later worked as a cartoonist, illustrator, and taxi driver.
+He first took an acting class at the age of 25, which also saw him meet his future wife.

+Career

-In his early 20s, he drew romance and science fiction comic stories.
+In his early 20s, Baron drew romance and science-fiction comic stories.
 Upon visiting a Paramount sound stage in the mid-1950s, he decided he wanted to work in films, and he became involved in theatrical acting.
+His film debut came with Cuban Rebel Girls (1959).

-He is best known for writing and directing the 1961 film noir Blast of Silence, in which he also plays the lead role of the hitman.
+Baron is best known for writing and directing the 1961 film noir Blast of Silence, in which he also plays the lead role of the hitman.
 He also wrote and directed the 1964 film Terror in the City (alternate title Pie in the Sky), the 1972 film Outside In, and the 1982 film Foxfire Light with Leslie Nielsen and Tippi Hedren.

-For TV, he directed the TV movie The San Pedro Bums (1977), which was the pilot for the TV series The San Pedro Beach Bums.
+For TV, Baron directed the movie The San Pedro Bums (1977), which was the pilot for the TV series The San Pedro Beach Bums.